PsclDev/invoice-app/Readme.md

 - Manage private and company clients
 - Manage offers and invoices
 - Generate description with the help of openai
+- Automatic price calculation based on description items
+- EPC-QR-Code on invoices (QR Girocode to scan with your banking app)
 - Send them by mail, email or delayed email
 - Convert offers to invoices
 - Get statistics about your business